kjellm/kjellm.github.com/event.markdown

 Finally the `InstanceMethods` pattern pays off :-)

-Lets us now use this to implement the rest of the domain for release aggregates.
+Let us now use this to implement the rest of the domain for release aggregates.

 ``` ruby